- The common Scouting campfire song "Do Your Ears Hang Low" was bowdlerised from a WWI-era British soldiers' song called "Do Your Balls Hang Low".

 - Adele: "Rolling In The Deep" officially has a line that goes, "Go ahead and sell me out and I'll lay your ship bare."
 Except the "ship" sounds more like "shit" (which, knowing Adele, was probably the intended word in the first place.)
 In any case, when the song appears on radio, the possibly-offending word is played backwards, and when Adele sang it at the Grammys in 2012 she replaced "ship" with "stuff."

-- Eliza Doolittle had a similar issue with her song "Pack Up".
+- in the U.K., Eliza Doolittle had a similar issue with her song "Pack Up".
 The original lyrics were "And I like to tiptoe 'round the ship goin' down", but on BBC Radio 1 and Now That's What I Call Music!
 Vol. 77, the lyric was "And I like to tiptoe 'round the tiff goin' down".
 Apparently the Brits just can't differentiate "ship" from "shit" for some reason, so they play it safe on the Beeb.

 - It's not just the Brits.
 Across the pond, the Keri Hilson song "Knock You Down" had the "ship" in the line "I'm the commander-in-chief of my pimp ship flyin' high" blanked out on the radio.
-I suppose Ne-Yo mentioning "flying" immediately after the word didn't clue censors into the context.
+Apparently, Ne-Yo mentioning "flying" immediately after the word didn't clue censors into the context.

 - Bob Carlisle's album Butterfly Kisses (Shades of Grace) has a song called "It Is Well with My Soul" (not the hymn), that borrowed a few lines from a well-known James Brown song for the bridge.
 Problem: Carlisle's mostly Christian audience (at the time) likely wouldn't have appreciated the term "sex machine".
 So the lyric becomes: "Get up (get on up)/Stay on the scene/Aww, you know what I mean."